cs-util-com/Snap2Map/docs/feat-instant-usage.md

 # Feature Specification: Instant Usage (0-1 Point Calibration)

 ## 1. Overview
 The "Instant Usage" feature aims to provide immediate value to the user after importing a map, even before they have provided the minimum required two GPS reference points.
-By making sensible assumptions (e.g., North is up, standard floorplan scale), the app can enable the measurement tool and live position tracking earlier in the workflow.
+By making sensible assumptions (perfect top down view and North is up) and only asking the user to provide a reference scale, the app can enable the measurement tool and live position tracking earlier in the workflow.

 ## 2. Functional Requirements

 ### 2.1 Zero GPS Points
 *   **Measurement Tool**: Enabled if a manual `referenceDistance` (Set Scale) has been provided.
 *   **Live Position**: Disabled.
-*   **Assumptions**: None.

 ### 2.2 One GPS Point
 *   **Measurement Tool**: Enabled if a manual `referenceDistance` has been provided.